 Esther 6:1, On that night the king could not sleep.

-This book is the only book in the 66 books of the Bible that is considered the least spiritual because only in this book the name of God is never mentioned once.
-Esther herself is never quoted in the NT, New Testament, and is the only Old Testament book not found in the Dead Sea Scrolls.
-That’s why Esther is also called a secular book, a book many scholars have questioned how it could have been included in the canonization of the Old Testament.
+This particular book is regarded as the least spiritual among the 66 books of the Bible as it does not mention the name of God even once.
+Esther, the book’s protagonist, is never quoted in the New Testament, and it is also the sole Old Testament book that does not appear in the Dead Sea Scrolls.
+This has led some scholars to question its inclusion in the canonization of the Old Testament, labeling it a secular book.
 Maybe by coincidence too.

 The first coincidence, the drunken King!